21 Beaches with the Warmest Water in the World

 White Beach, Philippines

 True to its name, White Beach is covered in sugary sand.
 It’s also dotted with palm trees, so you can get some relief from the scorching sun without getting wet.
-That said, we seriously doubt you’ll be able to resist the allure of its warm water (79°F to 84°F).
+That said, we seriously doubt you’ll be able to resist the allure of its warm water (79 to 84 degrees).
+You’ll definitely want to add these beautiful beaches without sand to your bucket list.

 Best for: Budget-minded travelers who want to live it up on vacation